bgctw/REddyProc/vignettes/aggUncertainty.md

 ![](aggUncertainty_files/figure-markdown_strict/unnamed-chunk-6-1.png)

-The empricical autocorrelation function shows strong positive autocorrelation in residuals up to a lag of 10 records.
+The empiricical autocorrelation function shows strong positive autocorrelation in residuals up to a lag of 10 records.

-Computation of effective number of observations is provided by function `computeEffectiveNumObs` from package `lognorm` based on the emprical autocorrelation function for given model-data residuals.
+Computation of effective number of observations is provided by function `computeEffectiveNumObs` from package `lognorm` based on the empirical autocorrelation function for given model-data residuals.

     library(lognorm)